-- 1. On the one side, the mechanisms that prevent, favour, or impose the fact that somebody with a uterus will go through pregnancy, and how often that will occur.
-These mechanisms include: the institution of marriage, the availability of contraceptives, the mechanisms that enforce heterosexuality as a norm, and (at least for a long time and still in many places) the interdiction/shame associated with forms of sex that do not risk leading to pregnancy (oral/anal sex, etc.). - 2.
+- On the one side, the mechanisms that prevent, favour, or impose the fact that somebody with a uterus will go through pregnancy, and how often that will occur.8 These mechanisms include: the institution of marriage, the availability of contraceptives, the mechanisms that enforce heterosexuality as a norm, and (at least for a long time and still in many places) the interdiction/shame associated with forms of sex that do not risk leading to pregnancy (oral/anal sex, etc.). - 2.
 On the other side, the changing definition of what a child is and what level of care a child necessitates.
-While there was a period in which children were considered as half-animal, half-human creatures who only had to be cleaned and fed until they became small adults that is, able to work the modern reality of childhood and its requirements often make "having children" a never-ending business.
+While there was a period in which children were considered as half-animal, half-human creatures who only had to be cleaned and fed until they became small adults that is, able to work the modern reality of childhood and its refor having a sex, even though that "sexual difference" is produced by capitalist social relations, and absolutely necessary to the reproduction of capitalism itself.
+One could imagine a hypothetical situation in which employers did not enquire about the gender of an applicant, but only rewarded those who have "the most mobility" and those who are "the most reliable, 24/ 7"; even in this case gender bias would reappear as strong as ever.
+As an apparent contradiction, once sexual difference becomes structurally defined and reproduced, woman as a bearer of labour-power with a higher social cost becomes its opposite: the commodity labour-power with a cheaper price.

-&lt;sup>8See Paola Tabet, 'Natural Fertility, Forced Reproduction', in Diana Leonard and Lisa Adkins, eds, Sex in Question: French Materialist Feminism (Taylor and Francis 1996).
+8See Paola Tabet, 'Natural Fertility, Forced Reproduction', in Diana Leonard and Lisa Adkins, eds, Sex in Question: French Materialist Feminism (Taylor and Francis 1996).